Eyescale/Lunchbox/doc/RelNotes.md

 # Introduction {#Introduction}

 Welcome to Lunchbox, a C++ library for multi-threaded programming.
-Lunchbox 1.9 adds MPI support, fixes for compilation on different platforms, resolves deprecation warnings and adds minor improvements over the API.
+Lunchbox 1.9 adds MPI support, compilation fixes for different platforms, resolves deprecation warnings and adds minor improvements of the API.

 Lunchbox 1.9 is a feature release based on the 1.8 Lunchbox API.
 It is intended for all application developers creating high-preformance